esyede/rakit/packages/docs/data/container.md

 });
 ```

-You can also register an existing object instance as a singleton to the container.
+An object you already have can be registered as a singleton too.

 #### Registering an existing instance to the container: